bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/mvn_unity.png)

-**Important!**
-If you want to match the orientation of the Oculus to the orientation of the avatar’s head, make sure you have left-clicked the game screen in Unity and press the R-key on your keyboard.
+**Note.**If you want to match the orientation of the Oculus to the orientation of the avatar’s head, make sure you have left-clicked the game screen in Unity and press the R-key on your keyboard.
 Pressing the R-key to match the visuals with the head orientation is an iterative process which requires feedback from the participants.

 If you want to start a new trial, click play again at the top of the Unity screen to end the simulation.
 Also match the head orientations again with the R-key loop.